 Silicate Rock Power: Why it’s so important and why the world should care

 Agriculture puts a high demand on soil nutrients, with subsequent soil depletion driving the fertilizer industry.
-Fortunately, rock power provides a sustainable macronutrient and micronutrient replacement, as explained in a recent literature review by Philipp Swoboda, Thomas F. Döring and Martin Hamer (Swoboda et al. 2022).
+Fortunately, silicate rock powder provides a sustainable macronutrient and micronutrient replacement, as explained in a recent literature review by Philipp Swoboda, Thomas F. Döring and Martin Hamer (Swoboda et al. 2022).

 For example, silicate rock powders contain most of the nutrients — potassium specifically — that plants require (Deer et al. 2013).
 This is particularly important in tropical climates due to high depletion of soil nutrients and the economic inaccessibility to fertilizers in those regions, notably nitrogen, phosphorus, and potassium (van Straaten 2006).
 This soil depletion affects crop yield and nutrient content (Sanchez 2015).